krakenrf/krakensdr_doa/README.md

 You will have created a Miniconda environment during the Heimdall DAQ install phase.

-Please run the installs in this order as we need to ensure a specific version of dash is installed.
+Please run the installs in this order as we need to ensure a specific version of dash and Werkzeug is installed because newer versions break compatibility with other libraries.

 ``` bash
 conda activate kraken